periode/thesis/checkin/four/four_notes.md

 *bad patterns make possible the kind of actions which result in bad patterns?*

 ---

-detienne: **beacons** as psychological patterns? it's about direction (roles!) rather than inhabiting, though.

 patterns in arch: **how is surface structure transformed into deep structure?**